Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 On Tuesdays and Fridays, a market sets up its stalls along the old town's arcades and you get the added benefit of local produce and regional specialties.

-On the last Saturday of the month, a wonderful brocante, or flea market, takes places under the arcades.
-Prices aren't particularly low, but then, the setting is stunning.
+On the last Saturday of the month, the town hosts a wonderful brocante, or flea market.
+Prices aren't particularly low, with many visitors on a day excursion from nearby Geneva, but then, the setting is stunning.

 The most iconic sight of Annecy is the Palais de l'Ile, an ancient 12th-century fortress whose triangular walls jut out into the Thiou River.
 Of course that's the part you see, but the building stretches out behind, as you might expect for a building that was once a prison and a mint (not at the same time).
 It was also a courthouse and the site of administrative buildings.